Get Help from Bob Vila

 Allow some time for the dust you’ve upset to settle into the firebox.
 After the waiting period has elapsed, peel apart a small opening in the taped seal you positioned over the firebox.
 Using a smaller-diameter chimney brush, reach through the opening and scrub as far up into the chimney as the brush can reach.
 When you’re finished, cover up the fireplace again, and let any additional dust fall onto the floor of the firebox.

 When you peel back the plastic sheeting, do so slowly and deliberately.
+Learning how to clean a chimney—and finishing the job yourself—means being careful once you’re back on solid ground.
 Stirring up soot would mean having to deal with a mess that’s even larger than the one already awaiting you.
 Another word to the wise: Be sure that no one opens any exterior doors, which would allow a sudden draft to send dust and ashes all over your living room carpet and furniture.
 The simple act of opening a door would defeat the purpose of having so painstakingly confined the dust and debris behind a plastic membrane.
 Move the sheeting carefully out of the way, then use a shop vacuum to clear the firebox.
 You may need to empty the vacuum midway through the job, depending on the machine’s capacity.

 Chances are you’re not eager to clean the chimney again anytime soon.
 Though creosote inevitably builds up over time, you can slow its accumulation by using only properly split and seasoned firewood.
 Also, steer clear of the slow, smoky, and smoldering fires that create creosote especially quickly.
 To avoid these sorts of fires, always provide adequate air to the fire.
 This practice encourages hot, clean-burning fires that generate the least creosote—in other words, the types of fires that will help keep you off the roof for as long as possible.